Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Idaho

-University of Idaho requires drone operators to coordinate with the Office of Risk Management and campus security before conducting any unmanned aircraft flights on university property.
+The University of Idaho requires drone operators to coordinate with the Office of Risk Management and campus security before flying on university property.
+Risk management approval and coordination is required for all drone operations on campus.

-Restrictions: Coordination with Office of Risk Management required.
-Kibbie Dome area restricted during athletic events.
+Restrictions: Must coordinate with Office of Risk Management.
+Kibbie Dome area restricted during events.

 YesOffice of Risk Management